My Thyroid Relief

 These supplements include:

 1. Potassium: Adequate potassium intake can help balance sodium levels in the body, potentially lowering blood pressure.
-Potassium-rich foods include bananas, sweet potatoes, spinach, and beans.
+Potassium-rich foods include avocados, spinach, lentils, and sweet potatoes.
 Potassium supplements may be recommended in some cases.

 2. Magnesium: Magnesium plays a role in blood vessel relaxation, and magnesium supplements may help lower blood pressure in some individuals.
 Good dietary sources of magnesium include nuts, seeds, leafy greens, and whole grains.